neetfreek/word-search-generator/README.md

 # Word Search Generator
 This project is for generating word search grids via an interactive console application.
 It presents the user with a number of random words from the selected list based on selected game size.
-I plan on building a small front-end for this project, maybe with Unity.
-For now, it's console time!
+I'm building a small front-end for this project with MonoGame.

 ## The Game